dolhescu/dolhescu.github.io/_posts/2025-09-26-first-ccurrence-of-an-element-in-a-sorted-array.md

 }
 ```

-> Advantages: simple, easy to understand.
-Disadvantages: O(n) time complexity, which can be slow for large arrays.
+> Disadvantages: O(n) time complexity, which can be slow for large arrays.
 {: .prompt-warning }

 ## Efficient Approach: Binary Search